AchimKern/poetry-managed-td/README.md

 !THIS IS UNTESTED ON OTHER ACOUNTS!

+As you can't publish to my pypi repo, you need to rename the pysubprocess-op.
+On the `/demo/TPM` > Project folder change the `Name` parameter to `pysubprocess-op-yourName` and then click `Init / Update` button

+In the filesystem, change `pysubprocess_op` fodler to `pysubprocess_op_yourName` (not sure why one needs to be - and one a _ )

 In TD go to the `/demo/TPM` COMP  `Setup` page and under `Alt.Repos` select "testpypi" from the dropdown menu for the Name and URL parameters.
 Then fill in your testpypi user name (not email) and password.
 Then click the `Add` pulse button.